 Т Description Date

 а

-S
+s

 k

 1 TheatreSports improvisation and logbook Term 1

 2 Individual performance Term 2

-3 Group Playbuilding Performance and time Term 3
+3 Group Playbuilding Performance and time capsule Term 3

-capsule

 4 Film or Scripted Performance TBC Term 4

 Students will be expected to perform and participate in school performances, for example the school opening night and information evenings.
 Students will be expected to attend and participate in an excursion to Sydney and TheatreSports competition.